sharetribe/flex-docs/src/docs/ftw-styling/how-to-add-static-pages-in-ftw/index.md

 ## 6. Add a route to the page

 As a last step you need to add the newly created static page to the routing.
-This can be done in `src/routeConfiguration.js`.
+This can be done in _src/routeConfiguration.js_.
+(In FTW-product the file is moved to _src/routing/routeConfiguration.js_.)

 Inside routeConfiguration function you should add a URL path, a page name (it should not conflicting with other pages), and the component